-From the early 1980s to the mid 1990s Harvey’s art practice brought together the imagery of schematics, electronics, mechanisms, hieroglyphs, and post-industrial landscape.
-The work espoused a form of visual polyglotism, and attempted to fuse visual languages and gather opposing tendencies: drawing and painting, construction and illusion, abstraction and figuration, minimalist and maximalist preoccupations, and academic and modernist techniques.
-During this period he became increasingly interested in art historical study as a complementary activity, and began to explore the visual expression of religious belief, and Protestantism in particular.
+From the early 1980s to the mid 1990s, my art practice brought together the imagery of schematics, electronics, mechanisms, hieroglyphs, and post-industrial landscape.
+The work espoused a form of visual polyglotism.
+It attempted to fuse visual languages and gather opposing tendencies: drawing and painting; construction and illusion; abstraction and figuration; minimalist and maximalist preoccupations; and academic and modernist techniques.
+During this period, I became increasingly interested in art historical study as a complementary activity, and began to explore the visual expression of religious belief, and Protestantism in particular.

-Since the mid 1990s he has sought to forge a reciprocal relation between his study of the visual culture of religion and his art practice.
-He regards his art historical research and image and sound making as, increasingly, articulations or manifestations of the same preoccupations.
-In his writing he has explored the relationship between the text, image, and sound; the process of translation from the literary to the visual and sonorous; and the concept of images (visual and sonic) as repositories of belief, expressions of religio-cultural identity, vehicles for theological reflection, and modes of interpretation.
+Since the mid 1990s, I have sought to forge a reciprocal relation between his study of the visual culture of religion and my art practice.
+I regard my art historical research and image and sound making as, increasingly, articulations or manifestations of the same preoccupations.
+In my writing I have explored: the relationship between the text, image, and sound; the process of translation from the literary to the visual and sonorous; and the concept of images (visual and sonic) as repositories of belief, expressions of religio-cultural identity, vehicles for theological reflection, and modes of interpretation.